Jammu and Kashmir High Schools set to open today after three weeks

 Srinagar, Aug 28: Jammu and Kashmir High Schools which have remained shut since the Union Government repealed Article 370 are set to open today.
 The high schools will be opened in the areas where the restrictions have been relaxed.

-After the Centre's August 5 decision to scrap Jammu and Kashmir 's special status, the government had deployed security forces in large numbers to prevent any any untoward incident and restrictions were in place.
+After the Centre's August 5 decision to scrap Jammu and Kashmir 's special status, the government had deployed security forces in large numbers to prevent any untoward incident and restrictions were in place.

-The schools have remained shut for close to three weeks now.
+The schools have remained shut for three weeks now.
 The government is slowly easing the restrictions and even restoring phone connections which had been snapped.

 "We had already declared primary and middle schools open, from tomorrow we are declaring open high schools in all those areas where restrictions have been removed," ANI quoted Director of Education, Jammu and Kashmir, Younis Malik as saying.